 The word probate has Latin roots and means “to prove” and, appropriately, one of the tasks which must be performed as a part of the probate process is “proving the will.”
 However,

 “probate” as a legal process is much more involved than merely “proving a will.”
 For instance, probate takes place whether a person died with a will and/or a trust (they died “testate”) or without a will (they died “intestate”).
 To succinctly sum up the practical meaning of probate, one could say that probate is the process of gathering information about a deceased person’s assets and creditors and handling them in strict accordance with the laws of North Carolina and US all while following the governance of the deceased person’s will/trust as supervised by the Clerk of Superior Court.

 In the case of a testate probate, the Will nominates a person to be the personal representative called the Executor or Executrix.
 If the decedent died intestate, the personal representative is referred to as the administrator.
 In any case, this person assumes the responsibility and liability of making sure the estate administration meets all of the requirements and deadlines imposed by law and the courts.

-Probate is designed to create a “final accounting” upon death.
+At the conclusion of the probate process, the administrator creates a “final accounting” for the estate.
 This final accounting is a specialized, legal presentation for the federal, state, and county governments, certain creditors, beneficiaries, and heirs of the deceased (also referred to as the decedent).
 In North Carolina, it is controlled by the North Carolina General Statutes and the Clerk of Superior Court.